nmoliveira/snake-the-game/README.md

 ==============

-This is a simple HTML5 game.
+Simple HTML5 remake of the popular game Snake

-It uses canvas for drawings and plain javascript for the game engine.
+It uses canvas for drawings and plain javascript for the game logic.

 You can play it at: